vb2007/archinstall/1_archinstall.md

 ```
   #%wheel ALL=(ALL:ALL) ALL # <- uncomment
   #[optional]# Defaults timestamp_timeout=[when using sudo...
 0 = always ask for password, positive number = don't ask for X minutes, negative number = only ask once in a session]

+  #%wheel ALL=(ALL:ALL) ALL NOPASSWD: ALL # <- or just uncomment this, so you can sudo without entering the password
 ```

 pacman -S grub efibootmgr